 The best New Zealand trees to use for firewood by region

-From pohutukawa in the lower North Island, to eucalyptus in Central Otago, here’s the list of the best firewood trees in your region.
+From pohutukawa in the lower North Island, to eucalyptus in Central Otago, here are some of the best firewood trees by region.

 Words: Nadene Hall